-Funding Available for California Youth Community Access Grant Program – Due September 16, 2020
+Funding Available - CA Youth Community Access Grant Program

 The California Natural Resources Agency is accepting applications for the Youth Community Access Grant Program with funding levels ranging from $25,000 to $300,000.
 The total estimated funding availability is $5.7 million.
 No matching contribution is required.

 What is the purpose of the Youth Community Access Grant Program?
 The purpose of this grant program is to support youth access to natural and cultural resources with a focus on low-income and disadvantaged communities including, but not limited to, community education and recreational amenities to support youth substance use prevention and early intervention.